LuigiPiucco/domestic-supervisor/README.md

     - Manages the residence's state, keeping tabs of which lights and locks are on;
     - Registers callbacks to do things when the lights and/or locks change;
+  - 2 `mqtt` that inherits from `mqtt::callback` and `mqtt::iaction_listener`:
+    - Responsible for processing incoming messages and providing an API to send messages to the other aplication;
 - Multiple `device`:
   - Represents a single device, capable of being toggle on or off;
   - Pairs this state information with constant location, type (light or lock), description and name information;
-- `view` interface that inherits from `Wt::WWidget`:
+- `view` interface that inherits from `Wt::WContainerWidget`:
   - Represents a view of the application;
-  - Has a name and a path plus the elements of `Wt::WWidget`;
+  - Has a name and a path plus the elements of `Wt::WContainerWidget`;
 - Entities that inherit from `view` in the `views` namespace:
   - 2 `blueprint`:
     - The blueprint views's root widget;
     - Shown when the user navigates to "/blueprint";
-- Entities that inherit from `Wt::WWidget` in the `widgets` namespace:
-  - 2 `camera_panel`:
-    - Draws the camera control panel according to the detection state and updates the count when it changes;
-  - 2 `labeled_number`:
-    - Draws a circumference with a number overlaid and a right-side label by receiving the arguments
-      - Initial number;
-      - Label to be written;

 ### Supervisor entities

 - `controllers` namespace:
-  - 1 `mqtt` that inherits from `mqtt::callback` and `mqtt::iaction_listener`:
-    - Responsible for processing incoming messages and providing an API to send messages to the simulator's devices;
-    - Provides methods to send light and/or lock state change request messages;
-    - Registers callbacks to do things when light and/or lock state change notifications arrive;
   - 1 `deepnet`:
     - Responsible for applying the face detection algorithm on received images and marking the detections;